Tube Slider: Gameplay

 Tube Slider is a futuristic racing game in the vein of F-Zero and Wipeout, where players compete in a high-speed formula racing championship.
 The game is set on Earth in the middle of the 21st century, where hydrogen-based power has replaced fossil fuels and spelled the end of motorsports.
 Despite the peaceful and environmental preservationist culture of the world, people sought to satisfy their desire for speed and competition, leading to the birth of a new sport based around tube sliding.
-The game is unique in the fact, like its name, the vehicles race through transparent tubes that are often suspended off the ground and lacking in hazards.
+The player compete in races against other opponents, either human or computer-controlled.
 There are eight futuristic formula vehicles to choose from, each one varying in terms of performance.
-The objective is to pilot a vehicle through a track and compete against other opponents, either human or computer-controlled.
+The vehicles in the game race through transparent tubes that are often suspended off the ground and lacking in hazards.

 A race in Tube Slider consists of three laps around the course, and players must complete each lap in a successively higher place to avoid disqualification from the championship.
 Only the normal speed setting is available at the beginning of the game, but a maximum speed setting can be unlocked.
 A unique gameplay feature is the "Sub Vernier" mechanic; at the start of a race, players can select between booster or turbo speed enhancers their vehicle might employ.
 Turbo allows a speed burst that lasts depending on the vehicle's energy level, while booster lets players store up to three short bursts of speed that can be used at any given time.
 Energy for the vehicle is automatically replenished.
 However, players can steal energy from an opponent by lining up their vehicle and locking on a rival vehicle.
 Three types of "velocity pick-ups" are also placed on determined parts of each course: Blue pick-ups provide extra energy for the vehicle, while green and red pick-ups grant a brief speed boost.
 Every vehicle is also equipped with slide jets to handle sharp turns, activated via the shoulder buttons.